GracesGames/SpaceShooter2DKit/docs/documentation.md

 __Base Projectile__

 BP_BaseProjectile is the parent class of the enemy and player projectile.
 It handles the initialization of direction and speed and checks if the target is damageable.
+It also contains the homing logic which can be set using a target.

 __Enemy Projectile__